 The Printed Invoice Fee Service dropdown allows you to apply a debit to customer accounts when they choose to receive a paper invoice or statement.
 This service will get applied whenever an invoice for the account is batched, and we have an article on Invoice Batching you can review for more information.

 The Late Fees configuration portion of the Billing Settings page is enabled by checking the "Apply Late Fees" checkbox, located near the bottom of the page:

-Once that box is checked, a number of options will appear:
+Once that box is checked, several options will appear:

 - The Apply Late Fees to Child Invoices checkbox will apply only to accounts in a Parent/Child structure and will Apply Late Fees to the Child invoices in addition to Parent invoices when the payment due date is missed.
 For more information on Parent and Child account relationships, please see the Child Accounts: Best Practices & How Tos article.

 - The Invoice and Email Late Fees Immediately checkbox determines how Late Fees are handled.
-If this box is unchecked Late Fees will be added as a transaction on the account and invoiced in the next service period.
-If checked, an invoice would be created immediately and emailed to the customer for immediate notification.Invoices for Lates Fees created with this option cannot be included in a printed invoice batch.
+If this box is unchecked, Late Fees will be added as a transaction on the account and invoiced in the next service period.
+If checked, an invoice would be created immediately and emailed to the customer for immediate notification.Invoices for Late Fees created with this option cannot be included in a printed invoice batch.
 They can only be emailed.Invoices generated by Late Fees will have their due date set to the very next day, but will never themselves incur additional late fees.